HugoCLSC/Arrow-Keys_Ducky_ONE2Mini/README.md

 I didn't find a script for my keyboard layout (PT), and i needed one that whould retain the AltGr and Right Shift functions.

+#1.
+Still can't Shift + arrow key Select a frase.
+#2.
+You wont go Up or left if the key is pressed and Left.
+It only preforms
+	Up or Left when the key goes up, while down and right the key can pressed and do the arrow function.